 A cool faucet wrench

 Forget that.
-Just buy a Basin Buddy wrench (about $26) and snap it onto a long, 3/8-in. extension from your socket set.
+Just buy this faucet tool, a Basin Buddy wrench (about $26), and snap it onto a long, 3/8-in. extension from your socket set.
 (One online source is simplyplumbing.com.)
 Then twist the ratchet handle as shown to loosen the nuts.
 You’ll save your back and do the job in a fraction of the time.
 You’ll be glad you have this under sink wrench.